sitarucorp/vois-consumer-iot-api-old/README.md

 ```

-#### How to generate sample random data csv for the local development test
+#### How to generate sample test data csv for the local development test
 ```shell

 $ ./src/main/resources/gen_test_data.sh